konstantinos61-0/CS50x/README.md

 # CS50x
 This repository contains all of my solutions for the 9 Problem Sets of HarvardX's CS50x: Introduction to Computer Science.
 Each week of the course includes a problem set for students to solve, from 1 to 9.
-Every set is individually documented within the appropriately named folders (`psetX` for problem set X)
+In this repository, every set is individually documented within the appropriately named folder (`psetX` for problem set X).

 ## Week 1 — C
 ## Week 2 — Arrays